minio/docs/source/reference/minio-mc/mc-rm.rst

       possible due diligence in ensuring the command applies to only the desired ``ALIAS`` targets prior to execution.

+.. mc-cmd:: --dry-run
+   :optional:

+   Outputs the results of a command without actually removing any files.
+   Use this flag to test that your command configuration removes only the objects you wish to remove.

 .. mc-cmd:: --encrypt-key
+   :optional:

-   *Optional* The encryption key to use for performing Server-Side Encryption with Client Keys (SSE-C).
+   The encryption key to use for performing Server-Side Encryption with Client Keys (SSE-C).
 Specify comma separated key-value pairs as ``KEY=VALUE,...``.